2016 WNBA Finals: WNBA Finals

-This finals series was arguably the best the WNBA has ever seen.
-The classic Western Conference showdown did not disappoint.
 Los Angeles managed to steal Game 1 on the road with a 78–76 victory.
 Sparks veteran guard Alana Beard hit a buzzer beater.
 Minnesota bounced back in Game 2, with an effective 79–60 dropping of the Sparks to tie the series at a game a piece.
 Lynx forward Maya Moore led the charge with 21 points and 12 rebounds.
 Game 3 took place in LA, where the Sparks put themselves one win away from their first title in 14 years, with a dominant 92–75 win over Minnesota.
 Sparks superstars Candace Parker and Nneka Ogwumike combined for 45 points on 19-of-33 shooting.
 Despite home court advantage in Game 4, the Lynx responded to a devastating loss with a narrow win 85–79, forcing a decisive Game 5 back in Minnesota.
 The game was very close, but with 3.1 seconds remaining in the game, Ogwumike hit the game-winning shot, grabbing an offensive rebound and scoring, to put her team ahead 77–76.
 The Sparks emerged as champions for the first time since 2002.
 Parker, the team's number 1 pick in the 2008 WNBA draft, delivered 28 points and 12 rebounds as she won her first ever WNBA championship.
 Parker was also named Finals MVP.